17 Queens Parade, Bristol, BS1 5XJ

-Sale prices here have outpaced England HPI: 5.2% per year against 0% for the wider region.
+Across 2009–2024, sale prices on this property compounded at 5.2% per year.
 Today's modelled estimate of £600,000 is 20% below the 2024 sale of £750,000, running counter to the wider postcode trend, which makes the EPC and condition history especially worth a look.
 On a £-per-square-foot basis, the last sale (£400/sq ft) was about 23.5% above the typical sold price in the postcode.
-At 174 m² the property is well over the postcode median (68 m² across 28 EPCs), placing it in the larger end of the local stock.
-Its energy rating outperforms most of the postcode (better than 75% of similar EPCs).
+At 174 m² the property is well over the postcode median (57 m² across 29 EPCs), placing it in the larger end of the local stock.
+Its energy rating outperforms most of the postcode (better than 72% of similar EPCs).
 2 planning records sit against the property, 2 approved, 0 refused.
 Past consents include an extension and a conservatory, meaningful when judging how the property has evolved.
 The record references listed-building consent, which constrain future alterations.
 Last sale on file: £750,000 in September 2024.

 17 Queens Parade has a listed-building consent on record — alterations to a listed property are tightly controlled.